 Nordic European Centre

-Nordic European Centre (NCE) is a commercial building, located in the heart of International Business Park, for business and Science & Technology related services.
+Nordic European Centre (NEC) is a commercial building, located in the heart of International Business Park, for business and Science & Technology related services.
 Due to its proximity to upcoming Jurong Business Hub and major transport node, many established companies are looking to set up their offices here.
 However, with the growing demand from young start-ups and entrepreneur for new co-working space, the need to re-brand and keep up with new concepts is crucial.
 Finally with it been built in the 90s, it now looks tired and the interior design is no longer inspiring.
 Hence, redesigning the facade and common area was what the client wanted.
-Giving NCE a forward looking, exciting new design that fosters collaboration, sharing and community bonding.
+Giving NEC a forward looking, exciting new design that fosters collaboration, sharing and community bonding.

 Its U-shape layout and old linkway skirting along the perimeter of the plaza, left it underutilized and unappealing.
 As a result, our goal was to transform the plaza into an urban garden where users can mingle and interact.
 Getting from the drop off point to the main lobby, is now an enjoyable walk through the garden.

 Runing through the central axis of the garden plaza, the new linkway directly connects the drop off point and main lobby.
 The shape of the linkway is organic with the use of different materials, giving contrast to light and shadow.
 For easier accessible to all, ramps were implemented.
 Most noteworthy are the super tree pavilions planned within the plaza and along the linkway.
 They serve as activity nodes equipped with power points for collaborative working or even shelter from the weather.

 New sun shading screens, comprised of triangulated cut-out aluminum panels, were therefore installed.
 So as to address the glare from the western sun at the building facade.
 Taking inspiration from the client’s corporate logo, geometric patterns made up of modular shapes, were used.
 A fresh coat of paint was given to the existing panels and sun shading trellis too.